KumananEswaran/dog-generator/README.md

 ## Optimizations

-When I update improve this project, I would consider adding new features that enhance the application's functionality or value to users.
+When I  improve this project, I would consider adding new features that enhance the application's functionality or value to users.
 For example, I would add the ability to filter dogs by breed or size, or allow users to save their favorite dogs to a list.

 ## Lessons Learned: